ChrezRuiz/AeroNodes_CMR/Range and Endurance.md

 ---
 ### Variables:
-*Range and Endurance is limited by the factor of fuel amount and consumption of the [Powerplant](./Powerplant.md) due to its capabilities and aircraft [Aerodynamics](./Aerodynamics.md)*
+*Range and Endurance is limited by the factor of fuel amount and consumption of the [Aircraft Powerplant](./Aircraft%20Powerplant.md) due to its capabilities and aircraft [Aerodynamics](./Aerodynamics.md)*
 - $W_{0} = \text{Gross Weight}$
 - $W_{f} = \text{Fuel Weight}$
 - $W_{1} = \text{Weight w/o Fuel}$